German Schengen Visa Denial & Appeals

 Insufficient evidence of the purpose of travel

 Applicants must provide appropriate documentation to support their travel reasons when applying for a German visa.
 For a student visa, this might include a letter of admission from a German university.
 A work visa might require a job offer from a German employer and proof of professional qualifications.
-German embassies require specific documents for different types of visas and travel reasons.
+German embassies require specific documents for different visa types and travel reasons.

 Reasons for refusal due to insufficient evidence of the purpose of the trip include, for example: